 Little did I know I WAS GOING TO BE THAT PERSON FOR OTHER WOMEN LIKE MY LOST 30 y/o SELF TODAY!

-I now have the ability to say “NO” without apology, creating more room for my yes’s.
-(Stolen from Elizabeth Gilbert) I ask for what I need in all of my close relationships, without shaming and labeling myself as too needy or unworthy.
+9 years later, I now have the ability to say “NO” without apology, creating more room for my yes’s.
+I ask for what I need in all of my close relationships— especially the love of my life— without shaming and labeling myself as too needy or unworthy.
 And I’m so obsessed with my boundaries that have allowed me to get to know and authentically love who I am, regardless of who does or doesn’t in my external world.

 Thank you for reading my story.
-I’m beyond honored (and mildly terrified!) to share it, and am proud to say that I’m a stronger, healthier, and happier woman because of it.
+I’m beyond honored to share it, and am proud to say that I’m a stronger, healthier, and happier woman because of it.

 With love from my healed heart,